George Bedborough

 George Bedborough Higgs (10 January 1868 – 7 August 1940) was an English writer, editor, social reformer, journalist, and bookseller.
-He was involved in a wide range of progressive causes in late 19th- and early 20th-century Britain.
-He advocated for freethought, atheism, secularism, eugenics, vegetarianism, animal rights, birth control, the legitimation of illegitimate children, and free love.
-He served as secretary of the Legitimation League and edited its journal, The Adult: A Journal for the Advancement of Freedom in Sexual Relationships.
-He also contributed to numerous periodicals and was associated with reformers including Henry S. Salt and Ernest Bell.
+He was involved in late 19th- and early 20th-century reform movements including freethought, secularism, vegetarianism, animal rights, birth control, the legitimation of illegitimate children, and free love.
+He was secretary of the Legitimation League and edited its journal, The Adult.

-In 1898, Bedborough was arrested and prosecuted for publishing obscene material, including a book on homosexuality by Havelock Ellis, as well as other writings deemed indecent.
+In 1898, Bedborough was prosecuted for publishing material charged as obscene, including Havelock Ellis's book on homosexuality, Studies in the Psychology of Sex Vol. 2, and writings associated with the Legitimation League.
 The case, Regina v.
-Bedborough, attracted widespread public attention and led to the formation of a Free Speech Defence Committee supported by prominent figures such as George Bernard Shaw, Edward Carpenter, and G. W. Foote.
-Bedborough ultimately pled guilty and was fined £100, agreeing to sever ties with the League and its publication.
-His decision drew condemnation from his former allies, and he later expressed regret for what he described as an act of cowardice.
+Bedborough, led to the formation of a Free Speech Defence Committee, whose supporters included George Bernard Shaw, Edward Carpenter, and G. W. Foote.
+Bedborough pleaded guilty and was fined £100.
+He also agreed to end his association with the League and The Adult, a decision criticised by some former allies.

-Following the trial, Bedborough redirected his efforts toward ethical vegetarianism and animal advocacy.
-He edited The Children's Realm, a vegetarian magazine for children, and wrote fiction, poetry, and aphorisms that promoted compassion for animals and critiqued religious belief.
-His publications include The Atheist (1919), a poem advocating atheism and vegetarianism, and Prayer: An Indictment (1938), a critique of prayer.
-After a period living in the United States, he returned to England and died in Cambridge in 1940.
+After the trial, Bedborough continued to write on secularist, vegetarian, and animal advocacy themes.
+He edited The Children's Realm, a vegetarian magazine for children, and published fiction, poetry, and aphorisms.
+His works include The Atheist (1919), a poem advocating atheism and vegetarianism, and Prayer: An Indictment (1938), a criticism of prayer.
+After living for a period in the United States, he returned to England and died in Cambridge in 1940.